himakshibg2011-sketch/New-folder/README.md

 I only used ai for a very few mins to help me give the command to push and pull my projects as I was having trouble doing it.

+## Lapse usage

+I used lapse to design the picture for my homepage, the format for my website, the cat and its paws and the image format (the image was a free asset but not the frame and only this image was the free asset in my whole website.)

 ## License

 This project is licensed under the **MIT License**.